blocknative/assist/README.md

 To integrate `assist.js` into your dapp, you'll need to do 4 things:

+1. Create a free account and get an API key from [blocknative.com](https://blocknative.com)
-1. Install the widget
+2. Install the widget
-2. Initialize the library
+3. Initialize the library
-3. Call `onboard`
+4. Call `onboard`
-4. Decorate your contracts
+5. Decorate your contracts

 ### Install the widget